Corrections, discrepancies, and advice

 - Include the employee’s final contribution(s) in the upload file,

-- Insert an exit date into your upload file.
+- Insert an exit date/reason into your upload file.

 - Remove the employee’s work email address in the upload file and replace this with their personal email address.

 - Take the opportunity to check all other personal information is up to date i.e., residential address, phone number etc.